17 Smart Ways to Be More Productive at the Gym

 Have a go-to move for getting the most of your workout?
 Share in the comments below or tweet the author @lschwech.

-This post was presented by Warrior Dash, the World's Largest Running Series, a 5k obstacle course race held on the world's toughest terrain.
+This post was presented in partnership with Warrior Dash, the World's Largest Running Series, a 5k obstacle course race held on the world's toughest terrain.
 Train, run, climb, crawl and celebrate with free beer and live music and entertainment!
 Sign up for a Warrior Dash near you today.